codingdna2/easybot/README.md

 ### Known issues

-No all pairs are supported.
+Not all pairs are supported.
 Due to the usage of BitcoinCharts, pairs availables on BTC-e but not on this one won't be working.
 I've successfully tested BTC/EUR, BTC/USD and BTC/RUR.

 ### Donations